Schedule Your Diagnostic Consultation

-7 Managed IT Services to Include in Your OfferingThe majority of IT service companies now seem to be moving in the direction of managed IT services, rather than operating on a break/fix or per hour basis.
+Most IT service companies now seem to be moving toward managed IT services rather than operating on a break/fix or per-hour basis.

 Even if you’re struggling to shake off an attachment to the more traditional way of doing things, there’s no doubt that delivering managed IT services has some serious benefits:

-1. Persuading clients to sign up to an “all in” monthly service means your company can count on more predictable revenue and cash flow.
+• Persuading clients to sign up for an “all in” monthly service means your company can count on more predictable revenue and cash flow.

-3. All the major software vendors are moving firmly in the direction of a service-based sales model, which is making the “old way” of doing things seem outdated.
+• All the major software vendors are moving firmly toward a service-based sales model, which is making the “old way” of doing things seem outdated.

 So, let’s assume for the purpose of this article that you’re planning to launch a managed IT services offering.
 The key to its success is establishing an impressive list of services that are all included in the monthly fee you agree to with your clients.
 Here we present a list of seven things you can include to make the offering compelling and tempting to your customers: